skramm/spaghetti/docs/spaghetti_manual.md

 - the server needs to hold the FSM, so that network-received commands can take action on it,
 - the server also needs to hold the socket,
 - with Boost::asio, to create a socket, we need to provide an "io_service" object,
-- if we embed that object inside the FSM, we won't be able to create the socket...
+- if we embed that object inside the FSM (as it is done in the previous example), we won't be able to create the socket...

-So here, we demonstrate another use-case: we will use the provided asio-based timer class, but we will instanciate it separately, it will not be embedded inside the FSM:
+So here, we demonstrate another use-case: we will use the provided asio-based timer class, but we will instanciate it separately, it will **not** be embedded inside the FSM:
 ```C++
 #define SPAG_USE_ASIO_TIMER
 #include "spaghetti.hpp"